HumanCompatibleAI/imitation/docs/getting-started/what-is-imitation.rst

 Our goal for ``imitation`` is to make it easier to use, develop, and compare imitation and reward learning algorithms.
 The library is in active development, and we welcome contributions and feedback.

 Check out our recommended
-:ref:`First Steps <First Steps>` or check out out one of our tutorials, such as this one on behavioral cloning: :doc:`../tutorials/1_train_bc`.
-For contributing, we suggest you refer to the :ref:`Developer Guide <DevGuide>` as well as more specific guidelines for :ref:`Contributing <Contributing>`.
+:ref:`First Steps <First Steps>` for an overview of how to use the library.
+We also have tutorials, such as :doc:`../tutorials/1_train_bc`, that provide detailed examples of specific algorithms.
+If you are interested in helping develop ``imitation`` then we suggest you refer to the :ref:`Developer Guide <DevGuide>` as well as more specific guidelines for :ref:`Contributing <Contributing>`.